 How to Minimize Hysteresis Loss

-So, how to reduce eddy current and hysteresis losses?
+So, how to reduce eddy current and hysteresis losses in a magnetic core?
 The proof is in the numbers: Soft magnetic composites go where limited laminations cannot.
-As a designer or purchaser, it’s crucial you know the uses of soft magnetic composite compared with steel lamination:
+As a designer, it’s crucial you know the uses of soft magnetic composite compared with steel lamination:

 - Unique shape-making ability

 - Reduce number of parts per assembly

 - The efficient electric motor design capabilities proven above!

 Soft magnetic composite materials are starting to outperform standard lamination materials at frequencies as low as 400.
 SMC even beat the popular, high-performing M19 lamination at lesser heat